 Check out this video to learn Blockchain now:

 - Document timestamping: In Blockchain, timestamping is referred to as crypto notarization, which is nothing but the proof of document existence in a period of time.
 Any system or organization can use Blockchain to effectively recognize any unauthenticated modification.
 Many banking systems like SWIFT, the largest global banking ecosystem, use Blockchain technology.

-- Demonstrating data ownership without revealing actual data: The documents stored on a public Blockchain provide the proof of existence of these documents on a particular date and provides the proof of document ownership as well.
+- Demonstrating data ownership without revealing actual data: The documents stored on a public Blockchain provide proof of the existence of these documents on a particular date and provide proof of document ownership as well.
 Using unique methods like zero-knowledge proof (ZKP) algorithms, a user can access the data without giving the actual data.

 Record-keeping is the best advantage of Blockchain.
 Records are crucial in any sector, especially in healthcare where there should be a mechanism to maintain constant communication between the patient and the doctor so that the doctor can continuously analyze the medical condition of the patient.
 In such a case, Bitcoin Blockchain can be used to make ‘Blockchain receipts.’
 BurstIQ is an application where Blockchain is being used for record-keeping.